SB 581

 (Senators Limón and Blakespear)

-Extend the same CEQA streamlining already established on major infrastructure projects to projects rebuilding communities after disastrous LA wildfires.
-This could reduce months or years off any CEQA review that does apply to projects that may take months or years to be planned for and rebuilt.
-This will apply streamlining both prospectively and retroactively.
+Extends the same CEQA streamlining already established on major infrastructure projects to projects aimed at rebuilding communities after disastrous LA wildfires.
+This could reduce months or years off any CEQA review that applies to projects that may take months or years to be planned for and rebuilt.
+This streamlining will apply both prospectively and retroactively.

 SB 582